ray-di/Ray.RayDiForLaravel/README.md

 English | [Japanese](README.ja.md)

-[Ray.Di](https://ray-di.github.io/manuals/1.0/en/index.html) performs dependency resolution for Laravel controllers.
-It also allows AOP of controllers and dependent objects.
+In addition to the existing Laravel service container, [Ray.Di](https://ray-di.github.io/manuals/1.0/en/index.html) provides dependency resolution for contoroller.
+AOP can be applied to all injected objects.

-If the controller cannot be created by Ray.Di, an existing Laravel controller factory will create an instance to maintain compatibility.

 ## Installation